Are You an Introvert in an Extrovert-Oriented Workplace?

 On the other hand, if allowed to escalate, your stressed-out coworkers may actually become withdrawn.
 In other words, their signs of more severe stress may mirror your early warning signs, and vice versa.

-- Tip: Watch for early warning signs of stress among coworkers.
+- Watch for early warning signs of stress among coworkers.
 Extreme stress can result in the opposite personality preference erupting.
 This makes it particularly important to recognize early warning signs, because if the stress escalates, you may not recognize signs of more severe stress in your extraversion-oriented colleagues, as they may be internalized.

 Your personality includes both innate and learned behaviors.
 When an individual describes his Myers-Briggs personality type, he is referring to the innate preferences he has held from birth.
 The results do not include the experiences, culture, interpersonal interactions and educational pursuits that mold your full personality over a lifetime.